jackbaty/archive.baty.net/content/posts/2020/2020-09-13-deleting-adobe.md

 That decision is now to move forward (again) with Capture One Pro and remove any temptation of "just trying it in Lightroom a second".

-So I've deleted Lightroom, Lightroom Classic, and Photoshop from all of my devices and I'l l be canceling my subscription as soon as I'm sure I won't end up missing any photos.
+So I've deleted Lightroom, Lightroom Classic, and Photoshop from all of my devices and I'll be canceling my subscription as soon as I'm sure I won't end up missing any photos.

 The Photoshop thing is another pain point.
 I am terrible at Photoshop, but just knowing it's there is comforting.
 I know that no matter what I want to do, I can do it in Photoshop and can find a resource online to help me figure out how.